-6.2 View-dependent decoding
+6.1 View-dependent decoding

 Users can only see part of a the reconstructed 3D scene at any given time, due to the limited field of view.
 Therefore, decoding full cubemap frames is unnecessary and hurts performance.
-Our compression methods support viewdependent decoding: the ability to decode only the parts of the video that are visible to viewers, which we make use of in order to lower the per-frame bandwidth required to update viewpoint texture data.
+Our compression methods support view-dependent decoding: the ability to decode only the parts of the video that are visible to viewers, which we make use of to lower the per-frame bandwidth required to update viewpoint texture data.
 Using our compression scheme (section 5.1), color video streams are formed by smaller compressed streams of independent cells.
-The data of each cell of a particular viewpoint are projected in a well-defined frustum: a pyramid that starts at the viewpoint location, its lines passing through the cell corner points and is cut by planes parallel to the cell at $z{\text{near}}$ and $z{\text{far}}$ distance from the tip.
-If this frustum does not intersect with the camera frustum at a given frame, the cell data do not have to be updated, as they are not seen by the viewer.
+Each cell of a particular viewpoint creates a world-space pyramid that extends to infinity, formed by all lines originating from the viewpoint and intersecting the cell surface on a cube centered at the viewpoint.
+Video content for the cell can only be projected within the frustum that is obtained by cutting off the volume of the pyramid before and after z{near} and z{far} values, as the depth values can only lie within that range.
+If this frustum does not intersect with the camera frustum at a given frame, the cell data do not need to be updated, as they are not seen by the viewer.
+Depth video streams (section 5.2) can benefit from the same optimisation by splitting each stream into tiles, and compressing each individually.
+For our examples, we use a 2×2 tile grid per cubemap face for depth data, to benefit for the view-dependent decoding optimisation without introducing too many new partitions and AABBs.